mendix/docs/content/en/docs/appstore/modules/imap.md

 ### 2.2 Configuring Microsoft Azure Active Directory (AD) OAuth 2.0 {#configure-azure-ad}

 {{% alert color="warning" %}}
-This feature is currently only available with module version 4.1.0 for Studio Pro [7.23.31 (LTS)](/releasenotes/studio-pro/7.23/#72331), and will soon be available with other versions.
+This feature is for Studio Pro [7.23)](/releasenotes/studio-pro/7.23/) and above, and will soon be available with other versions.
 {{% /alert %}}

 You can configure your account to authenticate with Microsoft Azure AD OAuth 2.0.
 You can only add one OAuth 2.0 configuration for each app.